-Sector/ Rationale Alternative Regulatory Framework Activity 3.
-Commercial activities by regulated persons gazetted under s16(3) of the Media Development Authority Act (Cap.
-172) Competition practices and conduct of regulated persons are regulated by the Media Market Conduct Code (MMCC).
+Sector/Activity Rationale Alternative Regulatory Framework 3.
+Provision of ordinary letter and postcard services by licensed and regulated entities Singapore Post Limited (SingPost) has been granted a monopoly for the provision of ordinary letter and postcard services until 31 March 2007.
+IDA will review the state of the postal services market before the expiry of the monopoly to ascertain the pace of market liberalisation.
+Under the licence granted to SingPost, IDA has imposed various regulatory obligations and prohibitions against anti-competitive activities.
+These include restrictions on undue preference and undue discrimination, restrictions against anti-competitive arrangements, restrictions on exclusive agreements for international services and requirements for tariff filing and publication of prices, terms and conditions of postal services and products offered.
+4. Commercial activities by regulated persons gazetted under s16(3) of the Media Development Authority Act (Cap.
+172) Competition practices and conduct of regulated persons is regulated by the Media Market Conduct Code (MMCC).
 The MMCC came into force on 15 April 2003 and is relatively nascent.
 Licensees are adapting to this framework.
 Hence these regulated persons will not be subject to the competition law for now.
 The MMCC addresses the following areas: (a) unfair methods of competition (b) agreements that unreasonably restrict competition (c) abuse of dominant position in a manner that unreasonably restricts competition (d) improper business practices towards customers (e) consolidations that are likely to unreasonably restrict competition (f) access to essential resources; and (g) public interest obligations.
 In the event that the Media Development Authority of Singapore (MDA) concludes that any regulated person has contravened the MMCC, MDA may take enforcement measures such as issue warnings, orders to cease engaging in a particular conduct and directions to take remedial action.
 MDA may also impose a financial penalty.
-4. Supply of armed security services by an auxiliary police force formed pursuant to the Police Force Act 2004 (Act 24 of 2004).
-The armed security industry will be regulated under the Police Force Act 2004 which was enacted on 15 June 2004.
-The Ministry of Home Affairs/Singapore Police Force (MHA/SPF) are best placed to regulate all aspects of the armed security industry, including competition.
+Third Schedule 3, pa ragraph 6 (Goods and services regulated by written law) 5.
+Supply of armed security services by an auxiliary police force created under any written law The Ministry of Home Affairs/Singapore Police Force (MHA/SPF) are best placed to regulate all aspects of the armed security industry, including competition.
 It is a strategic sector, which MHA/SPF regards as a key player in maintaining the safety and security of Singapore.
-Despite its exclusion from the competition law, the armed security industry will still be subject to robust sectoral regulation under the Police Force Act 2004 to guard against anti-competitive industry activities.
-This includes prohibitions on key anti-competitive activities, sanctions against anti-competitive activities and a means to appeal against regulatory actions.
-Third Schedule, para.
-6 (Specified activities) 5.
-Provision of ordinary letter and postcard services by licensed and a monopoly for the provision of ordinary letter and postcard services until 31 March 2007.
-IDA will Under the licence granted to SingPost, IDA has imposed various regulatory obligations and prohibitions against anticompetitive activities.
-These include restrictions on undue preference and undue discrimination, restrictions against
+Despite its exclusion from the competition law, the armed security industry will still be subject to robust sectoral regulation to guard against anti-competitive industry activities.
+This competition framework will be part of new legislation that MHA will enact in mid-2004 to regulate the armed security industry, and will contain prohibitions on key anti-competitive activities, sanctions against anti-competitive activities and a means to appeal against regulatory actions.